Music plays a central role in the life of the Vaughan and the School takes great pride in the very high standards of the music-making.

 Music in the Sixth Form

-The Music Department offers the new and extremely rewarding Cambridge Pre U (Pre University) in the Sixth Form, one of very few state Schools in the country to do so.
+The Music Department offers the extremely rewarding Cambridge Pre U (Pre University) course in the Sixth Form, one of very few state Schools in the country to do so.
 You will learn to perform, compose freely, write pastiche music, orchestrate and arrange music, listen and analyse, write essays, study musical history and sociology, all within a practical framework.
 Already very highly thought of by Universities, the Pre U course will give you the opportunity to develop your musical potential to the full.

 You must play an instrument/sing to a standard equivalent to at least Grade V Associated Board standard and also have passed the Grade V Theory Examination to take this subject in the Sixth Form.
 Musicians working in all styles can take this subject but you must be able to read and write music and have a genuine interest in a wide variety of music, including music from the classical tradition.